dokku/dokku/docs/nginx.md

 > New as of 0.3.10

 The domains plugin allows you to specify custom domains for applications.
-This plugin is aware of any ssl certificates that are imported via `nginx:import-ssl`.
+This plugin is aware of any ssl certificates that are imported via `certs:add`.
 Be aware that setting `NO_VHOST` will override any custom domains.

 Custom domains are also backed up via the built-in `backup` plugin